KibromBerihu/ai4elife/readme.md

             `cond info --envs`

-           <font size='2'>  If you can see the virtual environment with name 'myenv', well done, the virtual environment and dependencies are installed successfully. </font>
+           <font size='2'>  If you can see the virtual environment with a name 'myenv', well done, the virtual environment and dependencies are installed successfully. </font>

-   2) <font size ="4"> Using docker image: building image from dockerfile </font> <br/><br>
+   2) <font size ="4"> Using docker image: building image from docker file </font> <br/><br>

       1) Assuming you already have [docker desktop](https://www.docker.com/) installed.
-For more information kindly refer to [THIS](https://docs.docker.com/).
+For more information, kindly refer to [THIS](https://docs.docker.com/).
       <br/><br>

       2) Make sure to change the directory to the downloaded and unzipped ai4elife directory.
       <br/><br>
-      3) Run the following commands to create docker image with the name <DockerImageName>:<Tag>'
+      3) Run the following commands to create a docker image with the name <DockerImageName>:<Tag>'
       <br/><br>

          1. `docker build -t <DockerImageName>:<Tag> .`